sontx/mcpadapt/README.md

 pip install mcpadapt[langchain]
 ```

-Framework supported at the moment: smolagents, langchain.
+Framework supported at the moment: smolagents, langchain, crewAI.

 You can also add multiple framework comma separated if needed.